nwhitehead/pzretro/README.md

 Build with:

-    gn gen out/x64
+    gn gen out
-    ninja -C out/x64
+    ninja -C out

-The output will be `out/x64/puzzlescript_libretro.so` which can be copied to your RetroArch core folder.
+The output will be `out/puzzlescript_libretro.so` which can be copied to your RetroArch core folder.
 Mine is set to `~/.config/retroarch/cores/`.

 To quickly test output, do:

-    ninja -C out/x86 && retroarch -L out/x64/puzzlescript_libretro.so
+    ninja -C out && retroarch -L out/puzzlescript_libretro.so

 ### ARM

-To compile for ARM based mini systems such as SEGA Genesis Mini, use the cross compile toolchain.
+To compile for ARM based mini systems such as SEGA Genesis Mini, use the Linaro cross compile toolchain.
 Set args with:

     gn gen out/arm
     gn args out/arm